CVS Hosting: Compare Hosting

-There are a number of similar systems that allow you to track changes either using proprietary programs or through a browser interface.
-OpenGrok, Git, SVN, Mercurial TortoiseCVS, Bonsai CVS and Cervisia are some of them.
+There are a number of similar systems that allow you to track changes either using standalone programs or a browser interface.
+OpenGrok, Git, SVN, Mercurial, TortoiseCVS, Bonsai CVS, and Cervisia are some of them.

-CVS is ancient and you should no trouble finding all the necessary components to set up a server.
-Usually, all it takes to set up a Linux-based server is OpenSSH, although other access methods can be used to access CVS repositories, but not in all ports.
+If you decide to change your hosting company, you should have no problems finding all the necessary components to set up a server.
+Usually, all it takes to set up a Linux-based server is OpenSSH, although other access methods can be used to access CVS repositories.

-No, most of them don’t, as they have moved on to other, more up to date systems.
-A lot of IDEs feature support for CVS, including Eclipse, Emacs, Komodo, NetBeans, Visual Studio and others.
+A lot of IDEs feature support for CVS, including Eclipse, Emacs, Komodo, NetBeans, Visual Studio, and others.

 RCS, or Revision Control System, is a separate program developed for revision management.
 CVS is used to track changes, while RCS is used to manage the changes in each source code file.

-Does CVS keep loads of copies of different source code files?
+Does CVS keep copies of different source code files?

 How does CVS compare to Apache Subversion?

 Apache Subversion (SVN) is a widely used alternative and for the most part it is compatible with CVS.
-It is widely used by the open source community and published under the Apache License.
-Unlike CVS, Apache Subversion still receives regular updates, as of 2015.
+It is popular in the open source community and published under the Apache License.
+Unlike CVS, Apache Subversion still under active development.
 It also supports commits as atomic operations, which CVS does not.

-Git is a distributed revision control system and unlike client – server systems like CVS, every Git directory is also a repository with version tracking capabilities.
+Git is a distributed revision control system.
+Unlike client-server systems like CVS, every Git directory is also a repository with version tracking capabilities.
 Git was developed by Linus Torvalds for Linux development.